 We may get commissions for purchases made through links in this post.
-As an Amazon Associate, we earn from qualifying purchases.

-How to Make Liquid Soap out of Bars
+Two Ways to Make Liquid Soap out of Bars

 Have you ever had a really great bar soap you wished you could turn into a liquid soap?
 It would be so much more convenient, but you love the formula you already have in a bar.
 Here’s how to make liquid soap out of a bar soap.

-Liquid soaps often have chemicals in them that aren’t considered good for the environment – or your pocket book.
+Another is that liquid soaps often have chemicals in them that aren’t considered good for the environment – or your pocket book.
 Without those chemicals, the soap ingredients naturally tend to separate from the water ingredients over time.

 You eventually get lots of heavy soap at the bottom that won’t come through the pump and more watery stuff at the top which doesn’t have enough soap to get the job done.